niklas3852/suggestions/README.md

 # Farytale-Bot
-This is a public fairytale Discord-Bot, built in node.js for users to submit stories via DMs to the but.
+This is a public fairytale Discord-Bot, built in node.js for users to submit stories via DMs to the bot.
 After a review through your staff team, the bot will publish your content in a pre-defined channel.
 I originally created it for Marmeladenoma as a winter special (https://discord.gg/marmeladenoma) but feel free to use it for your own projects as well! :D

 If you have any questions feel free to contact me via discord: *Niklas#4871*